Pre-Romanesque art and architecture

-Pre-Romanesque art and architecture is the period in European art from either the emergence of the Merovingian kingdom in about 500 AD or from the Carolingian Renaissance in the late 8th century, to the beginning of the 11th century Romanesque period.
-The term is generally used in English only for architecture and monumental sculpture, but here all the arts of the period are briefly described.
+The pre-Romanesque period in European art spans the years from the emergence of the Merovingian kingdom around 500 AD (or from the Carolingian Renaissance in the late-8th century) to the beginning of the Romanesque period in the 11th century.
+While the term is typically used in English to refer primarily to architecture and monumental sculpture, this article will briefly cover all the arts of the period.